percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 MsgType | Description
 --------|:----------------------------------------
+0x01    | Unsupported Version
-0x01    | Supported SRTP Protection Profiles
+0x02    | Supported SRTP Protection Profiles
-0x02    | Media Keys
+0x03    | Media Keys
-0x03    | Tunneled DTLS
+0x04    | Tunneled DTLS
-0x04    | Endpoint Disconnect
+0x05    | Endpoint Disconnect
 Table: Data Type Values for the DTLS Tunnel Protocol {#data_types}

 The value 0x00 and all values in the range 0x05 to 0xFF are reserved.